ludvigak/FINUFFT.jl/README.md

 Additional authors:

-* Alex Barnett (guidance/tweaks)
+* Alex Barnett (guidance/tweaks/docs)
 * Mose Giordano (packaging)

 ### To do

+- examples in docstrings
-- Add more extensive tests, including dumbinputs
+- more extensive tests, including more "dumb inputs" as in C++ tester